Jeremy Loops at the Borderline in Soho

 Moving through their set, they played an upbeat rendition of Edward Sharpe & The Magnetic Zeros’ Home, before finishing with Only The Good Die Young and leaving the stage, despite the crowd’s best efforts for an encore.
 Loops’ love for what he does and those who support him is clear; the appreciation and dedication show on his face and there is no question of his talent.
 This tour is already the second trip to the UK in 2013 and with such remarkable music there really is no stopping him.
 The singer and his team have worked tirelessly to get themselves heard and the result is a fun, folksy repertoire.
 Jeremy Loops can expect even warmer receptions from London in the future as he progresses with his impressive musical career.

-For further information about Jeremy Loops and future events visit here.
+For further information and future events visit Jeremy Loops’s website here.

 Watch the video for Power here: